-This is one of my son’s all time favorite suppers and I shared it in Taste of the South’s Easy Southern Suppers collector’s issue, which is available on newsstands now (more info at the bottom of this post).
+This is one of my son’s all time favorite suppers and I shared it in Taste of the South’s Southern Plate Suppers issue, which is available on newsstands now (more info at the bottom of this post).
 I think it must be a teenage boy thing to love chicken fried rice.
 Brady used to ask us to go get it as takeout for him whenever the hankering hit him until I developed a quick and easy homemade recipe.
 He now prefers the homemade because I can add more of what he loves – which is why I often double the peas and carrots!

 This is just such a wonderful meal and I really think the brown rice makes it even better.
 You can, of course, modify it by adding in your favorite veggies, doubling up on ingredients that you like most, and adjusting the seasonings to suit your taste.
 Leftovers make a great lunch or even freeze well – but there is a trick to having leftovers: you have to double it and hide the other half when everyone sits down to the table!